CRAFT: Grounded Multi-Agent Coordination Under Partial Information: Results

 \subsection{LLM Grader Results}

+Oracle adherence and remove behavior characterize \emph{what} goes wrong and \emph{how often}, but do not explain \emph{why}.
+We therefore further investigate communication failures with LLM graders.

-\paragraph{Individual reasoning and message quality does not distinguish successful from unsuccessful turns} Figure~\ref{fig:judge_questions} shows automatic grading results\footnote{Detailed results are shown in \Cref{tab:judge_scores} and \Cref{fig:judge_permodel}} for spatial grounding (left), mind modeling (middle), and pragmatic sufficiency (right) of director internal reasoning and public messages, grouped by whether the builder executes the oracle-recommended move.
-The results reveal a key diagnostic at the turn-level: SG and MM scores are nearly identical across both cases, indicating that directors reason and communicate at similar quality regardless of whether the builder ultimately follows the oracle.
-In contrast, PS scores drop sharply on turns where the builder does not execute the oracle-recommended move, with block type specification decreasing from $0.69$--$0.73$ on successful execution turns to $0.11$--$0.18$ otherwise.
-This suggests that individual communication quality—as measured by SG and MM scores—does not distinguish successful from unsuccessful turns (Definition~\ref{def:communication_failure}), whereas collective sufficiency does.
-That PS scores have higher discriminative power to make this distinction is not surprising since the builder is provided with the director responses “collectively” every turn before it selects an action.
+\paragraph{Individual reasoning and message quality do not distinguish turn or task success} Fig.~\ref{fig:judge_questions} shows automatic grading results\footnote{Detailed results are shown in \Cref{tab:judge_scores} and Fig.~\ref{fig:judge_permodel} in the Appendix.} for \textbf{spatial grounding} (left), \textbf{mind modeling} (middle), and \textbf{pragmatic sufficiency} (right) of Director internal reasoning and public messages, grouped by Builder oracle adherence.
+This reveals a key turn-level diagnostic: SG and MM scores are nearly identical given oracle adherence condition, indicating that Directors reason and communicate at similar quality regardless of whether the Builder ultimately follows the oracle.
+In contrast, PS scores drop sharply when the Builder does not execute the oracle-recommended move.
+This suggests that individual communication quality (SG and MM scores) does not distinguish successful from unsuccessful turns, whereas collective sufficiency does---directly operationalizing the group-level irreducibility established in Sec.~\ref{sec:directors_as_bps}.
+This is expected: the PS judge evaluates the joint Director output as a whole, which is precisely the object whose sufficiency determines whether the Builder can identify a correct move, regardless of any individual Director's communication quality.